ReachPlus/PanicButton/readme.md

 </Job>
 ```

-**Step 4:**
+**Step 4: Monitor the status of the push button**

-We will monitor stat of push button in a separate thread and if button is pressed we will call sendAlert method and will turn on the blue led.
+We will monitor status of push button in a separate thread.
+If the button is pressed we will call the sendAlert method and turn on the blue LED.

 ```python
 def sendAlertThread( ):